2020–21 South-West Indian Ocean cyclone season: Tropical Cyclone Eloise

 On 14 January, a zone of disturbed weather formed over the central South Indian Ocean to the east of another system while gradually organizing and moving westward.
 On 16 January, the system organized into a tropical depression.
 With the presence of persisting deep convection, the system strengthened into Moderate Tropical Storm Eloise on 17 January.
 Initially, Eloise struggled to develop further due to the presence of strong easterly shear and dry air, which caused Eloise's thunderstorm activity to be displaced to the west.
 Despite the presence of this shear and mid-level dry air, Eloise continued to intensify further, with convection wrapping into an eye feature and outflow becoming increasingly defined, marking the intensification of Eloise into a severe tropical storm on 19 January, while heading westward towards Madagascar.
 This intensification trend did not last for a particularly long time, as Eloise made a small turn to the north and then made landfall in Antalaha, Madagascar, whilst weakening back to a moderate tropical storm, due to land interaction with the mountains of Madagascar.
 The next day, Eloise weakened due to land interaction, with deep convection over its center eroded, though it maintained flaring convection over the northern semicircle.

 On 20 January, Eloise emerged into the Mozambique Channel, where Eloise began to slowly reintensify with warm waters, a moist environment, weak shear but weak divergence contributing to the storm's slow strengthening trend.
 However, some upper-level convergence hindered convection from developing quickly, though all other factors were relatively favorable.
 Soon afterward, the upper-level convergence began to decrease, allowing the system to strengthen more rapidly.
-Eloise strengthened further with well defined rainbands wrapping into an small eye, marking its intensification into a tropical cyclone.
+Eloise strengthened further with well defined rainbands wrapping into a small eye, marking its intensification into a tropical cyclone.
 Early on 23 January, Eloise continued the quick intensification trend and peaked as a Category 2-equivalent tropical cyclone on the Saffir–Simpson scale with 10-minute sustained winds of 150 km/h, 1-minute sustained winds of 165 km/h, and a minimum central pressure of 967 mbar, as the storm's eyewall began moving ashore.
 Soon afterward, Eloise made landfall just north of Beira, Mozambique, at the same intensity.
 As the storm moved further inland Eloise weakened rapidly due to interaction with the rugged terrain and dry air.
 Later that day, Eloise weakened into a tropical depression as it tracked further inland, and on 25 January, Eloise degenerated into a remnant low.
 The MFR then issued their final advisory on the system.